docs

 Result expiry

 Results are available for 30 minutes after first delivery.
-After that, the Markdown content is deleted and the API returns 410 Gone.
+After that, Markdown content or generated-image URLs are deleted and the API returns 410 Gone.

 {